dspinellis/alexandria3k/docs/dev.rst

 Plugin documentation
 ~~~~~~~~~~~~~~~~~~~~

-When data source of processing plugins are added the Python API
+When data source or processing plugins are added the Python API
 documentation must be updated as follows.

 .. code:: sh